OfficeDev/Microsoft-Teams-Samples/samples/bot-formatting-cards/nodejs/Readme.md

 ---
 # Different Formatting Cards

-This sample shows the feature where user can send different formatting on cards using bot.
+This sample shows the feature where user can use different formatting on adaptive cards using bot.

 ## Interaction with app

 ![Types Of Cards](Images/DifferentFormattingCards.gif)

+## Try it yourself - experience the App in your Microsoft Teams client
+Please find below demo manifest which is deployed on Microsoft Azure and you can try it yourself by uploading the app package (.zip file link below) to your teams and/or as a personal app.
+(Sideloading must be enabled for your tenant, [see steps here](https://docs.microsoft.com/microsoftteams/platform/concepts/build-and-test/prepare-your-o365-tenant#enable-custom-teams-apps-and-turn-on-custom-app-uploading)).

+**Send different formatting on cards:** [Manifest](/samples/bot-formatting-cards/nodejs/demo-manifest/bot-formatting-cards.zip)

 ## Prerequisites